sahil-2307/sahil-2307/README.md

 - 👯 I’m looking to collaborate on **Data Analysis and Machine Learning projects**

-- 🤝 I’m looking for help with **Frontend for ML automation website**
+- 🤝 I’m looking for help with **Frontend developer for ML automation website**

 - 👨‍💻 All of my projects are available at [https://github.com/sahil-2307?tab=repositories](https://github.com/sahil-2307?tab=repositories)